shlomif/my-real-person-fan-fiction/README.md

 Hasta la vista baby!
 We will be back.

-More real person fanfiction.
+More real person fan fiction.
 I guess I must never do that.

 ## Addendum: Commercial use of characters, concepts and worlds